TheCodeTherapy/MAME-PSGS/README.md

 Yes, you can follow this repo so you can keep updated once I include new ones **:) You can also Favorite / Star this repo so I can have an idea if this was useless for others than me (I loved playing with it), and if I should invest more time on refining the shader's results** (and maybe some optimization as I don't have the resources to test it on slower platforms as Raspberry Pi 3 to evaluate the shader's performance).
 Thanks in advance for your interest.
 Have fun playing some old-school games :)

+## Does it work on Mac?

+I couldn't test on a Mac myself, but yes, it should work.
+According to [this issue](https://github.com/TheCodeTherapy/MAME-PSGS/issues/2#issue-1399004025) created by the user [estefan3112](https://github.com/estefan3112) you just need to make sure the path is properly set.

 ## That's great man!
 How can I support you to do more cool stuff like that?

 Just say hi to me on Twitter, or Tweet me memes [@TheCodeTherapy](https://twitter.com/TheCodeTherapy)